MonkDev/monkcms-snippets/Classes/Church/README.md

 Set the campus with `setCampus()` and also redirect to the campus homepage.

+## getCampusCSS()

+Get the path to the "override" CSS file for the current campus.
+If for any reason the campus-specific override file does not exist, a new one will be created from a fresh copy of "override.css", using permissions "775".
+Helpful when implementing Color Picker functionality for each campus.

 ## Working with Javascript
 It's recommended to include some of the campus information as meta tags for the site, such as: